Songonge/Excel-Projects/Cyclistic Rides Analysis/README.md

 ## Act
 Now that I have finished creating my visualizations, I can act on my findings.
 The three top recommendations based on my analysis are:
 * Based on my analysis, my conclusion is that the number of rides for member riders is greater than that of casual riders.
 Therefore, for casual riders to become members, the company can add some promotions to the membership enrollment.
-* The majority of riders are adults in the age range of 30 and 50.
+* The majority of riders are adults in the age range of 30 to 50.
 Therefore, the marketing team can create events to invite people of other age ranges.
 This will be a motivation to obtain more customers.
 * The day of the week with maximum rides is Saturday for casual riders.
 Therefore, this day can be used to reach out to these riders and talk to them about the benefits of membership.

 ![Cyclistic Ride Analysis Interactive Dashboard.mp4](https://github.com/user-attachments/assets/2acc1b7f-d49e-4c22-b842-0466dd4a2dae)